-8. Income Tax Status
+7. Income Tax Status

-The Plan received a determination letter dated October 16, 2015 from the IRS stating that the Plan and related trust are designed in accordance with applicable sections of the Code.
-Subsequent to this determination by the IRS, the Plan was amended.
+The Plan received a determination letter dated October 16, 2015 from the Internal Revenue Service (IRS) stating that the Plan and related trust are designed in accordance with applicable sections of the Code.
+Subsequent to this determination by the IRS, the Plan was amended and restated.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualified status.
 The Plan sponsor has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code and to maintain the tax qualified status of the Plan.

 Accounting principles generally accepted in the United States require plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
+Plan management has analyzed the tax positions taken by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken.
 The Plan is subject to routine audits by taxing jurisdictions.
 The Plan was under audit for the years 2011 to 2017.
 The audit was closed in April of 2020.

-9. Plan Termination
+8. Plan Termination